ancentral/ancentral/_posts/2024-02-11-Yaatra-2-Financials.md

   <meta content="{{ site.url }}/images/og.png" property="og:image">
 {% endif %}

+You may want to read [Yaatra - 2 review here.](https://andhracentral.com/latest/yaatra-2-review).

 Yaatra 2 is supposed to be a biopic film.
 But, the movie is altered to a level that it became a fantasy film.
 This happens when a film is made to cater to just some group of people.
 Also, the movie is very well timed for elections, Siddham sabha etc.

 > Some people said, it is to "rejuvenate" the "morales" of volunteers and YCP's vote bank people.